-In Ancient Egypt men and women went swimming.
-Men also enjoyed boxing, wrestling and archery.
+People have always played sports.
+In Ancient Egypt people went swimming.
+They also enjoyed boxing, wrestling and archery.
 They also played a game which involved standing on a boat and trying to knock the opposing team into the water with a stick.

 The Olympic Games

 In Ancient Greece athletic competitions were held during religious festivals in every Greek city.
-However the Olympic Games began in Olympia in 776 BC in honour of Zeus, the chief god and people came from all over Greece and the Greek colonies to take part in them.
+However the Olympic Games began in Olympia in 776 BC in honor of Zeus, the leaders of the gods and people came from all over Greece and the Greek colonies to take part in them.
 Wars stopped to allow everyone to take part.

 Athletes competed in boxing, wrestling, running, horse racing, chariot racing and the pentathlon (five athletic events).
 Winners were not given medals.
 Instead they were given a crown of leaves.

 In Rome and other major cities in the Roman Empire gladiators were men (or sometimes women) who fought, sometimes to the death to provide entertainment.

 The first gladiators fought in 264 BC at a funeral.
 Six gladiators fought to entertain the guests.
 The word gladiator means a man who fights with a gladius (a short sword) and the word for a gladiatorial fight was a munus, which means a duty owed to the dead.

 In time gladiatorial fights became separated from funerals.
 They evolved into public shows put on by rich Roman politicians to please their supporters.
 Eventually Roman Emperors were expected to put on costly shows to keep the poor people of Rome happy.

 At first gladiators were slaves but later some were criminals who were sentenced to be fight for a set period of time or a set number of games.
 Surprisingly some people volunteered to be gladiators.
 Again they fought for a set period of time or number of games and were given a large sum of money if they survived.